karayabin/universe-snapshot/universe/Ling/Light_Initializer/README.md

 - registering routes and/or error handlers using the Light instance

-An initializer must implements the [LightInitializerInterface](https://github.com/lingtalfi/Light_Initializer/blob/master/doc/api/Ling/Light_Initializer/Initializer/LightInitializerInterface.md) interface provided by this planet.
+An initializer must implement the [LightInitializerInterface](https://github.com/lingtalfi/Light_Initializer/blob/master/doc/api/Ling/Light_Initializer/Initializer/LightInitializerInterface.md) interface provided by this planet.